Shafik23/takehome/REFLECTION.md

 This forced me to learn Javascript Promises real quick - something that I have heard of plenty of times, but never really coded myself.
 It was a tad confusing at first but I got the hang of it.
 I know that I could've solved it with async/await as well (just syntatic sugar for Promises), but I decided to leave that for another day.

 ## Testing
-For development-testing, I created a very simple testing script: curlHelper.sh - it sits in a loop forever and simply performs a curl request to my server, and outputs pretty-printed JSON as the result.
+For development-iteration testing, I created a very simple testing script: curlHelper.sh - it sits in a loop forever and simply performs a curl request to my server, and outputs pretty-printed JSON as the result.
 This allowed me to quickly iterate as I developed.

 curlHelper.sh can also double as a (weak) integration-test suite.
 It's weak because it does not validate the response automatically - a human is needed to visually verfiy the results.

+Since the project was so small, I decided there's no need for unit-tests: all the functions can be tested sufficiently using a proper integration test.

+For proper integration testing, I researched online and found the combination of Mocha/Chai to be the best for this use case, and added a simple test file.